MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines-alternate.md

 This checklist is intended to be used by Microsoft 365 and SharePoint Admins, or whomever manages your organization's overall SharePoint site governance.

-Follow the format below to help build your own site usage guidelines that will educate your site owners about how sites are set up and managed at your organization.
+Follow the format below to build your own site usage guidance to instruct your your site owners on how sites are set up and managed at your organization.
 See the <b>Success Kit Setup Guide</b> for more details about using this checklist and setting up a SharePoint Success Site.

 <ul class="panelContent cardsJ">
     <li>